team-cloudchaser/appat/README.md

 ### Are the relayed connections fully duplex?
 Depending on the actual runtime used with the dialer.
 If in a browser, none of the current browser supports fully duplex connections.
 If in headless runtimes like Deno however, it is fully duplex.

+### How do I test the dialer without CORS?
+- For Chromium: Use `--disable-web-security`.
+A temporary data directory is also required with `--user-data-dir=tmpData`.
+Perfect for headless use as well.
+- For Firefox: Set `security.fileuri.strict_origin_policy` to `false` (headless friendly), or install the "CORS Everywhere" extension.